Wax sculpture: 19th century

 This was a time when artists were often inspired by phrenologists or physiognomonists.
 This was the case of Jean-Pierre Dantan, or David d'Angers, for example, the latter even belonged to the Société phrénologique de Paris founded by François Broussais in 1831.
 As for Moulageur and sculptor Joseph Towne, he is best known for the creation of anatomical wax models.

 In the 19th century, a painter like Ernest Meissonier still used wax models to prepare his paintings, like 'Le voyageur' (Musée d'Orsay, RF 3672) while Rodin made a wax model of The Gates of Hell (1880).
 Among the major wax works of the period are Paul Gauguin's portrait of his daughter Aline (1881, musée d'Orsay), and a 125 cm high self-portrait of Jean-Joseph Carriès (Petit Palais).
 Edgar Degas used to model in wax to study the poses of his dancers and bathers.
 These were simple studies that he did not want to keep, but some were nevertheless cast in bronze after his death, such as 'Danseuse regardant la plante de son pied droit', in the Musée d'Orsay, Paris (RF 2771: wax; RF 2096: bronze).
 Other famous wax modellers included Richard Cockle Lucas, Jules Dalou, Medardo Rosso or David d'Angers.

 The famous wax bust attributed to Leonardo da Vinci acquired in 1909 by the Museum of Berlin is the work of an English forger who worked about 1840.
 The wax model of a head, at the Wicar Museum at Lille, belongs probably to the school of Canova.

 Wax flower and fruit sculptures were popular in the 1840s and 1850s in Britain, with noted sculptors including the London-based Emma Peachey and the Mintorn family.
 There was a section for this work at the Great Exhibition of 1851.
+Wax flowers became popular in many parts of Europe in the same time period, and the Swedish wax flower sculptors Emma Fürstenhoff and Fredrika Ramstedt both had international careers.